vkonst/aws-mqtt-gate/README.md

 - takes the whole content of the request body as the payload for the MQTT message
 - publish the payload to the AWS IoT broker under the topic specified in config.js

+Authorization of requests:

+In addition to AWS built-in authorization options (may be difficult to use with external services) this script supports
+- authorization by IP-address of the requesting host
+- HMAC code in the request params or body
+- User/password in the URL
+(refer to "authRules" section in config.js)

 How to use:

 0. Prerequisites: